Post Holiday Seasonal Effect On Stock Market (Strategy, Examples, And Backtests)

-To make it simple we only look at trading days after three non-trading days.
-In practice, this means we are looking at days around the 1st of January, Martin Luther King Day, George Washington Day, Good Friday, Memorial Day, 4th of July (not every year), Labor Day, Thanksgiving, and Christmas (not every year).
+To simplify, we only look at trading days after three non-trading days.
+In practice, this means we look at days around the 1st of January, Martin Luther King Day, George Washington Day, Good Friday, Memorial Day, 4th of July (not every year), Labor Day, Thanksgiving, and Christmas (not every year).

 How do we backtest the post-holiday seasonal effect?